You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

-The \textbf{Data Anonymizer} is responsible for applying the anonymization strategies on all the stored network requests.
+After the collection phase, the Privacy Interceptor filters all the collected network traffic to identify the one belonging to analytics services.
+At first, the module queries the \textit{Analytics Domain DB} to spot well-known domain names belonging to analytics frameworks.
+If no match is found, then the service enforces the heuristic described in Section \ref{sec:analytics-in-the-wild} to evaluate the request.
+If the domain is recognized as belonging to an analytics service, the module blocks the request and stores it for the anonymization phase.
+On the contrary, the network request is transparently forwarded to the destination.\\ The \textbf{Data Anonymizer} is responsible for applying the anonymization strategies on all the stored network requests.
 As a preliminary step, the service decodes each network request to preserve the original structure after the anonymization.
 For each request, the service extracts information regarding the headers and the body of the request, as shown in Table \ref{tab:parsed_request}.
-The current version of HideDroid supports the \texttt{Content-Types} and \texttt{Content-Encodings} listed in Table \ref{tab:contenttype}.
+The current version of \toolname{} supports the \texttt{Content-Types} and \texttt{Content-Encodings} listed in Table \ref{tab:contenttype}.
 After the parsing phase, the Data Anonymizer can employ the anonymization process using the \textit{Generalization} and \textit{Differential Privacy} techniques following the Anonymization Pipeline of Algorithm 1.
 Finally, the anonymized request will be encoded in the original form and forwarded to the original target server by the \textit{Data Sender} module.